-Websites as a Business Tool
+Websites are a Business Tool

 One of my teammates sent us this article for tips on blogging.
 It was a great read for bloggers but as I was reading there were several items on the list that I felt applied to building websites.